jokris1/simumatik/README.md

 ## Future improvements

+-   Making use of TypeScript for autocompletion and error catching while compiling
 -   SCSS instead of CSS for more structured styling
 -   Context or Redux for better props management
 -   Media queries for responsive web design